Alan-Gray/Axial-flux-electric-motor-project/2D and 3D Simulations/README.md

 ## 3D Simulations:
 Whilst I had a good amount of experience using 2D simulations, 3D simulations were something new for this project.
 Orignially, I wanted to use ANSYS Maxwell.
 However, the student license imposed a mesh limit, making it hard for me simulate the full motor.

 After some searching, I found that some of the university computers had a full license of ANSYS Workbench.
-It was older and had less features, it was sufficient for my use case.
+It was older and had less features but it was sufficient for my use case.
 It was very satifying seeing the first results of the simulations, as I had to do alot of troubleshooting to get it working.

 |<img width="1613" height="1238" alt="sim3" src="https://github.com/user-attachments/assets/1ad5a047-61dc-413a-b529-c1c3289ea933" />|
 |:--:|